jkusi/Project/README.md

-Projects I have been working on.
+Projects, I have been working on.